-At Hendershot, Cannon & Hisey, P.C., our experience in the area of OSHA defense means that we have represented employers from a range of industries who come to us after receiving citations, including serious and high-stakes citations that can compromise the success and future of their businesses.
+At Hendershot, Cowart & Hisey, P.C., our experience in the area of OSHA defense means that we have represented employers from a range of industries who come to us after receiving citations, including serious and high-stakes citations that can compromise the success and future of their businesses.
 Because we know how to defend employers against OSHA citations, we also know what OSHA looks for, how they conduct inspections, and how employers commonly fail to prevent citations.

 Document Retention & Recordkeeping: Preparation for OSHA Inspections

 Maintaining organized and adequate records is vital, especially in the event that OSHA comes knocking on your door.
 Proper documentation can be enormously helpful for several reasons, as it can: